Musical Ramblin' Wrecks

 Atlanta boasts a strong history of musical significance, with a long list of musicians and entertainers that call it home.
 It’s a great place to get a music technology education while also getting your foot in the industry door.
 Whether it’s playing bars and clubs in a band or getting to know the many technology and entertainment companies that work here, it’s a city full of opportunity for our students.

 The School of Music also enjoys a strong reputation in international circles.
 The Robotic Musicianship group routinely tours to other countries, including China, Russia, and Turkey.
-Also, we hold the Margaret Guthman New Musical Instrument Competition every year, which invites and hosts competitors from countries like Germany, Japan, and Iran.
+Also, we hold the Margaret Guthman New Musical Instrument Competition every year, which invites and hosts competitors from countries like Germany, Japan, and Brazil.
 Students get a chance to learn how to run large scale musical competitions while meeting inventors and musicians from all over the world.